kmenezes/kmenezes.github.io/_pages/about.md

 CubeSats
 ==========
 I've also working on various nanosatellite (CubeSat) development projects at the Lassonde School of Engineering.
 The main one being the [Canadian Satellite Design Challenge Team at York University](https://www.lassat.ca).
 Our challenge is to design and build a 3U CubeSat from scratch using limited commercial off the shelf components by mostly designing it ourselves.
-The competition information [can be found here](https://www.csdcms.ca).I also played an important role in the team working towards the [QB-50 project](https://www.qb50.eu).
+The competition information [can be found here](https://www.csdcms.ca).
+I also played an important role in the team working towards the [QB-50 project](https://www.qb50.eu).
 {: .text-justify}

 **Please follow CSDC@YorkU on [Facebook](https://www.facebook.com/YorkCSDC/) and [Twitter](https://twitter.com/YorkCsdc) to join and support us on our journey!**{: .text-justify}